Basejump-AI/basejump-docs/getting-started/concepts.md

 ### Member

-A member has less privileges than the administrator.
-The additional administrator privileges are listed above under 'Administrator.
+A member has less privileges than the administrator and is the least-privileged role in our app.
+Members can be invited by administrators or owners.

 ![Invite company members](/images/company/invite_company_members.png)